Benjamin Charles Gaumer was born on Nov. 5, 1823 in Lehigh County, PA, the son of Johann "Adam" and Christiana (Wesco)

 She wedded Daniel P. Helfrich (April 15, 1855-1917), son of Charles and Amelia (Hoffman) Helfrich of Kutztown in nearby Berks County.

 During their brief married life, they produced two known sons -- Edgar "Harry" Wellington Helfrich and Vincent A. Helfrich.

 The family relocated to New York City, where Daniel was engaged as an “expert accountant” and bookkeeper with several businesses, including an egg dealership where his father and brother also worked.
-He also was a member of the Diamond Lodge of the International Order of Odd Fellows (IOOF).
+He also was a member of the Diamond Lodge of the International Order of Odd Fellows (IOOF), a national fraternity of men devoted to the Judeo-Christian values of charity and reciprocity.